tiantianhan/rush/README.md

 ### Install using git
 If git command is available to you, alternatively you can install using git command.
-In your user script directory,
+Go to your user script directory,

 ```
 git clone https://github.com/minoue/rush.git